• Home

 • Under-bake the Cookies.
 To ensure soft, chewy cookies, make sure you take the cookies out of the oven when they still appear to be slightly underdone.
 Don’t worry, the cookies will continue to cook ever-so-slightly as they cool on the pan.
 Over-baking the cookies will turn them crisp and tough.

-What type of icing for sugar cookies?
+What type of icing is best for sugar cookies with almond?

 It’s hard to deny that most of the fun part of baking cookies is decorating them!
 Whether you are gifting cookies to friends, packaging cookies for shipping to family or simply arranging a cookie platter for your family, you want your cookies to be beautiful (and tasty)!
 But, are you confused as to which sugar cookie icing or frosting works best for your needs?
 Below are a few icings and frostings perfect for decking out your treats!

-The best icings and frostings for cookies
+Best icings and frostings for almond extract cookies

 • Easy Cookie Icing (seen here): You only need three ingredients for this super easy glaze icing: confectioners’ sugar, milk and almond extract.
 For icing that sets beautifully, I recommend also adding a touch of light corn syrup (not high fructose corn syrup)!
 For a super smooth icing, make sure you sift the confectioners’ sugar before using.
 The beautiful thing about this icing is that after the iced almond cookies sit for a bit, the icing sets up perfectly and hardens, producing gorgeous cookies that aren’t tacky or impossible to store!